RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Context: rtmp, server, application

 Sets the number of HLS fragments encrypted with the same key.
-Zero means only one key will be created at the publish start and all fragments within the session will be encrypted with this key.
+Zero means only one key is created at the publish start and all fragments within the session are encrypted with this key.

     hls_fragments_per_key 10;